 In the same position against the back rest slowly work your neck from one side to the other, repeating up to five times.

-Along with looking after your body it is vitally important that you take the correct precautions to maintain your hot tub water.
-Jacuzzi Direct has a wide range of hot tub chemicals available online.
+Along with looking after your body, it is vitally important that you take the correct precautions to maintain your hot tub water.
+We stock a wide range of hot tub chemicals online and in our Yorkshire showrooms.
 If you’re looking for more information about water care for hot tubs, check out our spa chemical guide or give us a call.

 Or drop in and see us in our Hull or Leeds showrooms, where you can enjoy a private wet test with changing rooms and showers, as well as a hydrotherapy consultation.
 Every showroom has a range of running hot tubs so you can compare the difference between the Jacuzzi® Power-Pro™ jets, to the Classic jet systems.
 As well as various seating arrangements, depths and comforts.
-Everyone is different so it’s important to try our hot tubs and find what is right for you before you buy.